tellor-io/snapshot-zodiac-module/README.md

 This module allows on-chain execution based on the outcome of [Snapshot](https://snapshot.org/) proposals reported by the [Tellor](https://tellor.io/) oracle.
 This module is a Tellor implementation of the [Reality Module](https://github.com/gnosis/zodiac-module-reality).

 The `Snapshot` query consists of a proposal ID (an IPFS hash), which can be used to provide more information for the transaction to be executed.
 An array of EIP-712-based transaction hashes represent the transactions that should be executed.
-It is only possible to execute transactions related to a specific `proposalId` once.
+It is only possible to execute transactions related to a specific `proposalId` and `txHashes` once.

 When the query response has resolved to `true`, meaning that the transactions should be executed, they are submitted to the immutable executor defined in the module.
 Transactions that resolve to `false` cannot be executed by the module.